 ● Extensible: This comprehensive suite of capabilities enables applications to be linked to service attributes and policies that allow the operator to dynamically deliver personalized services.

-● Virtualized: (NfV) is an essential capability for enabling new business models and cloud-based service offerings.
+● Virtualized: Network Function Virtualization (NfV) is an essential capability for enabling new business models and cloud-based service offerings.
 Cisco has developed an extensive set of virtualized network functions (VNFs) across all technology domains to enable operators to create dynamic services that span the physical and virtual elements of the Cisco Evolved Programmable Network.

-● Secure: Intelligent threat protection with network-enforced common (PBR), secure unified access, and content authorization capabilities are based on user context management, enabling operators to secure the transition to cloud-based service offerings.
+● Secure: Intelligent threat protection with network-enforced common Policy-Based Routing (PBR), secure unified access, and content authorization capabilities are based on user context management, enabling operators to secure the transition to cloud-based service offerings.
 Threat-mitigation processes, instantiated in physical or virtual elements, can be quickly activated in response to threats and inserted into the service graph as close to the source as possible, enabling near real-time security solutions.
 This type of threat defense service can be applied to the network, data center, and cloud and the applications they serve.

 ● Resilient: Elastic scale and dynamic resource allocation improve our ability to predict the unpredictable and enable the Cisco EPN to be able to withstand or recover quickly from difficult situations.
 Zero-packet, zero-topology loss (ZPL/ZTL), vector packet processing (VPP), and In-Service Software Upgrade (ISSU) capabilities enable operators to deliver “always-on” premium services at scale with guaranteed service-level agreements (SLAs).